How we grade.

 Final composite scores are curved across the full cohort of 50 governors so the leaderboard spreads cleanly from A to F instead of bunching at B and C. The curve centers the cohort at a B-/C+ and stretches the distribution so the best and worst performers are clearly distinguishable.
 Category sub-scores on each governor's profile remain uncurved — they reflect raw performance against benchmarks.

-Fourteen metrics across three categories.
-Each category contributes equally to the overall grade — so adding more metrics to one pillar won't dilute the others.
+We grade across eight pillars sourced exclusively from transparent federal data feeds (Census, BLS, BEA, CDC, EIA, EPA, FBI, NCES, USPTO, BJS, FHWA).
+Each pillar contributes equally to the overall grade — so adding more metrics to one pillar won't dilute the others.

 Economy